snap-vc/plugin-template/basic-js/README.md

-# Basic TypeScript Template
+# Basic JavaScript Template

-This is a basic template for a Snap-CLI plugin written in TypeScript.
+This is a basic template for a Snap-CLI plugin written in JavaScript.

 ## Usage